Kengo Kuma: Career

-Philosophy and writings
+Philosophy and writing

 Kuma's stated goal is to recover the tradition of Japanese buildings and to reinterpret these traditions for the 21st century.
-In 1997, he won the Architectural Institute of Japan Award and in 2009 was made an Officier de L'Ordre des Arts et des Lettres in France.
 Kuma lectures extensively and is the author of numerous books and articles discussing and criticizing approaches in contemporary architecture.
-His seminal text Anti-Object: The Dissolution and Disintegration of Architecture written in 2008, calls for an architecture of relations, respecting its surroundings instead of dominating them.
-Kuma's projects maintain a keen interest in the manipulation of light with nature through materiality.
+In 2008 Kuma's Anti-Object: The Dissolution and Disintegration of Architecture, was published in English by the Architectural Association.
+The book, which was first published in Japan in 2000, calls for an architecture of relations, respecting its surroundings instead of dominating them.
+Kuma's projects often reference his interest in the manipulation of light with nature through materiality.
+He also wrote the foreword for a 2017 English translation of In Praise of Shadows (陰翳礼讃, In'ei Raisan), Jun'ichirō Tanizaki's seminal essay about Japanese aesthetics, which Kuma has described as having an important influence on his own philosophy and practice.